barbieswimcrew/frontend-dev-resources/README.md

 - [anywebp.com](https://anywebp.com/convert-to-webp.html) - Capable of converting all possible image formats to WebP in batch process.
 Support all of the following image formats: JPG/PNG/GIF/SVG/iCO/BMP
 - [compressjpeg.com](https://compressjpeg.com/) - Compress JPG files
 - [compresspng.com](https://compresspng.com/) - Compress PNG files

-### Benchmark
-- [measurethat.net](https://www.measurethat.net/) - Create a benchmark, measure performance of the JavaScript code and pick the fastest version.

 ### Helper without it would be impossible for me to code
 - [https://stackoverflow.com/]